 This position is Sign-on Bonus eligible.
-Experienced RNs with a minimum of 1 year of experience are eligible for a bonus of $25,000 for Full Time positions, and $12,500 for Part Time positions.
 In addition to the sign-on bonus, new teammates at Atrium Health are eligible for robust benefits packages, paid time off, and a Career Advancement Ladder that rewards you for years of experience within your area of specialty.

 The RN Clinical Nurse I provides professional nursing care through skillful assessment, diagnosis, outcomes identification, planning, implementation, and evaluation in accordance with facility or department policies procedures, and/or protocols under the supervision of the nursing leader.
 Assists in maintaining a safe work environment and performs all related job responsibilities in a safe manner.
 Maintains clinical and professional competency as appropriate to the population of patients served.